SESAM-Polimi/FULFILL_MARIO/README.md

 - Parse and aggregate the database using MARIO.
 - Add new supply chains and performs other minor manipulations to the database where needed.
 - Save the processed database for scenario analysis.
+- This step runs in 5-10 minutes on a MacBook Pro M3 Pro 18 GB RAM

 ### Step 2: Build Shock Files